jeromefroe/dotfiles/README.md

 * [.bash_profile vs .bashrc](http://www.joshstaiger.org/archives/2005/07/bash_profile_vs.html)
 * [Difference between ~/.profile and ~/.bash_profile](https://unix.stackexchange.com/questions/45684/difference-between-profile-and-bash-profile)
 * [Bash: about .bashrc, .bash_profile, .profile, /etc/profile, etc/bash.bashrc and others](http://stefaanlippens.net/bashrc_and_others/)

+## TODO

+- [ ] Make dotfiles OS-agnostic.
+    - Currently, this README recommends configuring one's `.bash_profile`.
+This works on Mac terminals which create a new login shell for each new terminal.
+On most Linux systems, however, it seems the preference is to open a login shell only when the user actually logins.
+This means that when a new terminal is opened `.bashrc` is searched but not `.bash_profile`.
+Consequently, I should look into make the dotfile OS-agnostic by setting my dotfiles in `.bashrc` and sourcing `.bashrc` from `.bash_profile`.
+Will need to test on a Linux box to test.
+- [ ] Add a script to install tools.
+    - I should add a script which installs all of the tools I use, for example Go, Rust, etc.